R4z0r737/Ash-of-the-templars/README.md

-# Ash of the Templars - Alpha 1.0
+# Ash of the Templars – Alpha 1.0.2

-This is the first test build containing:
+This is the Alpha 1.0.2 build with:
+- Placeholder character
-- Basic movement and stamina system
+- Basic movement system
-- Intro UI
+- Stamina functionality
-- Placeholder structure
+- Web-ready launch structure

-Instructions:
-- Open index.html in a browser to launch the build.